 Asian American Studies

-For more information about the Race and Ethnic Studies minor, contact Dr. Sue J. Kim, program coordinator.
+For more information about the Race and Ethnic Studies minor, contact Dr. Jose Mendoza, program coordinator.